jinujd/crudman-nestjs/README.md

 # crudman-nestjs

-We believe everyone building RESTful services with NestJS—especially CRUD-heavy backends—will find this library helpful.
+We believe everyone building RESTful services with NestJS—especially CRUD‑heavy backends—will find this library helpful.
 It gives you out‑of‑the‑box CRUD endpoints, a clear configuration model, and the freedom to override anything when you need custom behavior.
-Inspired by the spirit of libraries like `@nestjsx/crud` while focusing on adapter-based design, validation flexibility, and simple developer ergonomics.
-See `@nestjsx/crud` for related ideas and background.
-[Reference](https://github.com/nestjsx/crud)
+The design centers on adapters (ORM and validator), safe query handling, and simple developer ergonomics so you can start fast and customize when needed.

 ## Features